Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Abstract

 \section{Abstract}

-In large-scale traffic optimization, models based on Macroscopic Fundamental Diagram (MFD) are recognized for their efficiency in broad analyses.
+In large-scale traffic optimization, models based on Macroscopic Fundamental Diagram (MFD) are recognized for their efficiency in broad network analyses.
 However, they fail to reflect variations in the individual traffic status of each road link, leading to a gap in detailed traffic optimization and analysis.
-To address the limitation, this study introduces a Local Correction Factor (LCF) that a function integrates MFD-derived network mean speed with network configurations to accurately estimate the individual speed of the link.
-We use a novel deep learning framework combining Graph Attention Networks (GATs) with Gated Recurrent Units (GRUs) to capture both spatial configurations and temporal dynamics of the network.
-Coupled with a strategic network partitioning method, our model enhances the precision of link-level traffic speed estimations while preserving the computational benefits of aggregate models.
-In the experiment, we evaluate the proposed LCF through various urban traffic scenarios, including different demand levels, origin-destination distributions, and road configurations.
-The results show the robust adaptability and effectiveness of the proposed model.
-Furthermore, we validate the practicality of our model by calculating the travel time of each randomly generated path, with the average error relative to MFD-based results being reduced to approximately 76\%.
+To address the limitation, this study introduces a Local Correction Factor (LCF) that represents local speed deviations between the actual link speed and the MFD average speed based on the link configuration.
+The LCF is calculated using a deep learning function that takes as inputs the average speed from the MFD and the road network configuration.
+Our framework integrates Graph Attention Networks (GATs) with Gated Recurrent Units (GRUs) to capture both the spatial configurations and temporal correlations within the network.
+Coupled with a strategic network partitioning method, our model enhances the precision of link-level traffic speed estimations while preserving the computational advantages of aggregate models.
+In our experiments, we evaluate the proposed LCF across various urban traffic scenarios, including different levels of origin-destination trip demand and distribution, as well as diverse road configurations.
+The results demonstrate the robust adaptability and effectiveness of the proposed model.
+Furthermore, we validate the practicality of our model by calculating the travel time of each randomly generated path, achieving an average error reduction of approximately 84\% relative to MFD-based results.